calebnance/jekyll_blog-calebnance/_posts/react-native/2018-02-10-react-native-expo-sdk-25.markdown

 categories: react-native
 tags: code howto javascript react-native react
 ---
 I have recently been into and using/learning [React Native](https://facebook.github.io/react-native/).
 It's kind of amazing.
 I have been wanting to create this native app for a while now and using React Native has started to make this dream a reality.
-In the past, I've messed with xCode, cocoa, [ionic](https://ionicframework.com/), and [appcelerator](https://www.appcelerator.com) to name a few... haha.. but React Native has stuck with me.
+In the past, I've messed with xCode, cocoa, [ionic](https://ionicframework.com/), and [appcelerator](https://www.appcelerator.com) to name a few... haha... but React Native has stuck with me.

 I started using/playing with React Native in October of last year (2017), since then I've learned a lot.
 I wanted to take a few blog posts and share my findings.
 I want to focus on installation and SDK upgrading learnings first, and that is what this blog post will be about.